 Expats should be aware that shippers often tack on additional expenses for certain packing materials, handling and hoisting of excessively large items and certain processing requirements.

-Common extra services a shipper might charge for
+Extra services a shipping company might charge for

 - Documentation fee for vehicles and commercial cargo

 - Piano handling

 - Packing service for small and breakables items

 - Insurance (unless purchased separately ahead of time)